creationix/howtonode.org/articles/node-for-everyday-things.markdown

 ## Page counting

 Recently I was writing an essay and I needed to calculate a page count.
 My text editor was great at giving me a word count.
 I used the result and divided it by 350 to ball park my page count.
-This became problematic because I'm lousy at doing math in my head.
+This became problematic because I’m lousy at doing math in my head.
 Next I decided to chain some Unix commands together to do the job.
-I played with Bash, Unix's wc and cut commands I came up with this:
+I played with Bash, Unix’s wc and cut commands I came up with this:

     #!/usr/bin/env bash
     let x=$(wc -w $1 | cut -d\  -f 1)/350